Jumio/mobile-sdk-ios/docs/integration_netverify-fastfill.md

 config.callbackUrl = @"YOURCALLBACKURL";
 ```

-You can enable face match during the ID verification for a specific transaction (in case it is enabled for your account).
+You can enable face match during the ID verification for a specific transaction (if it is enabled for your account).
+Make sure to link the UMoove framework to make use of the liveness capability in your app.

 __Note:__ Face match requires Portrait orientation in your app.
 ```